Eppo-exp/eppo-docs/docs/sdks/server-sdks/node.md

 ### Exporting configuration

-To support the use-case of needing to bootstrap your front-end client with an Eppo Client SDK, the Eppo NodeJS SDK provides a function to export flag configurations.
+In some situations you may want to fetch flag configurations server side and then use those configurations to initialize a client side SDK without making any additional network calls.
+Eppo supports this through **offline initialization**.

-Use the `getFlagConfigurations(): Record<string, Flag>` function to export flag configurations, stringify them (or your preferred serialization method), and send it to the front-end client as a part of your routine initialization.
+To start, you can export flag configurations from the Node SDK by using the `getFlagConfigurations(): Record<string, Flag>` function.
+From there, you can stringify them (or your preferred serialization method) and send it to the front-end client as a part of your routine initialization.

 ```javascript
 import express from 'express';